ari-khoudary/old-website/README.md

 ```

 <a id="below"></a>
-## Things tweaked on mariakhoudary.com
+## Things tweaked on arikhoudary.com

 1. I spent a ton of time troubleshooting how to host my default mode archive (did you know soundcloud limits your uploads to 3 hours on the free version??
 I didn't!).
 [This post](https://portalzine.de/dev/html5/hosting-mp3-files-on-google-drive-html5-audio-player/) sealed the deal.
 2. I followed [this advice](https://gitter.im/alshedivat/al-folio?at=5f5a8890b190f2328e656862) for getting my CV to be a link on the header and not its own page.
 3. I hard-coded the order of my sites by creating a variable in the YAML header called `order`.
 Then in `_includes/header.html`, I went to the section `Other pages` and changed the first line after that comment to `{% assign sorted_pages = site.pages | sort: "order" %}`.
-4. Something I'm still trying to figure out how to do: insert a hyperlink under my photo on the `about` page. --> figured it out! you need to use html formatting because it's a variable. template in case, like me, you're learning html as you build your site: `Wondering how to <a href="https://namedrop.io/mariakhoudary" target="_blank">pronounce my name</a>?`
+4. Something I'm still trying to figure out how to do: insert a hyperlink under my photo on the `about` page. --> figured it out! you need to use html formatting because it's a variable. here's a template in case, like me, you're learning html as you build your site: `Wondering how to <a href="https://namedrop.io/arikhoudary" target="_blank">pronounce my name</a>?`
 5. I used [jekyll-sitemap](https://github.com/jekyll/jekyll-sitemap) and [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag) to help increase my SEO.
 6. I didn't like how the description on `about` looked on my site, so I commented it out of `_layouts/about.html`.
 It still works on previews though!
 And if you want to make it smaller, you can prefix the `class` call with `<p style="font-size:12px;"` (or whatever font size you want).